A Complete Guide to Tree Removal in NZ

 When Can You DIY?

-Removing smaller trees on private property, such as young saplings with no council restrictions may be manageable for the average homeowner.
+Removing smaller trees on private property, such as young saplings with no council restrictions, may be manageable for the average homeowner.
 Essential tools include a saw, safety gloves, goggles, and a hard hat.

 However, even if you decide to do it yourself, you should exercise extreme caution.
 Climbing trees, using ladders, and operating chainsaws are risky without experience.